Lua Scripting Tutorial, Part 2¶

 to true

-, when we turn on the light.
+, when you turn on the light.

 function, type:

-lightIsOn = not lightIsOn
+isSwitchOn = not isSwitchOn

-Instead of just setting lightIsOn
+Instead of just setting isSwitchOn

 to true

-to whatever it is NOT set to.
+to the opposite of what it is already set to.

-If lightIsOn
+If isSwitchOn

 is false

-it sets it to true
+, it sets it to true

 , and vice versa.
 In other words, the value is toggled to the opposite state.

-Test the Variable Toggle¶
+Test the Variable Toggle

-and lightIsOn = true
+and isSwitchOn = true

 when the player interacts with the switch.